KomodoPlatform/developer-docs/docs/005-installations/_019-common-runtime-parameters.md

 `rpcclienttimeout` indicates the number of seconds to wait for an rpc command to complete before killing the process.

+#### :pushpin: Examples:

-> Using rpcclienttimeout as a runtime parameter:
+Using rpcclienttimeout as a runtime parameter:

 ```
 komodod -rpcclienttimeout=SECONDS
 ```

-> Using rpcclienttimeout as a default value in the coin's .conf file:
+Using rpcclienttimeout as a default value in the coin's .conf file:

 ```
 rpcclientttimeout=SECONDS